Introduction

 Cash costs estimate the impact of the purchase and its use on annual cash flow.
 Tax savings can be considered when applicable.
 If we take the debt servicing requirements of the combine in Table 5, assuming 50% of the purchase price is covered by a trade-in and/or cash payment and add insurance and housing costs, here is what the annual cash fixed costs of this machine would be:

-The resulting change in break-even when considering annual cash costs is shown in table 6.
+The resulting change when considering annual cash costs is shown in Table 6.

 Table 6.
-Example: Annual cash fixed and variable costs of $660,000 combine at three levels of use.
+Example: Annual cash fixed and variable costs of $910,000 combine and corn header at 3 levels of use

 Alternatives to purchasing machinery

-The three most common alternatives to purchasing machinery are leasing, hiring custom farmwork or equipment rental.
+The 3 most common alternatives to purchasing machinery are leasing, hiring custom farmwork or equipment rental.

 Leasing farm equipment